What is an Interest Rate Swaption?

 How does it work?

-- It provides the Borrower with a pre-agreed maximum rate of interest from a future date
+- It provides the Borrower with a pre-agreed maximum rate of interest

 - There are no additional costs arising on early termination.
 The Borrower will be entitled to receive any residual value attributable to the Swaption